 (Salary Source: Ambitionbox)

-A molecular biologist is a research professional who studies the structure and function of cellular components like DNA and proteins.
+A career as a molecular biologist is a research professional who studies the structure and function of cellular components like DNA and proteins.
 They are responsible for collecting samples and conducting experiments to explore the complex functions and laws of each cellular component and understanding how these molecules work together to sustain life.

 Molecular Biologists deeply dive into uncovering the interactions within cells, such as how cells grow, divide, and respond to diseases.